 Instructor & TA Contact Information

-Short questions over email are ok.
-But please come see us in person for more involved questions.
+Short questions about confidential matters over email are ok.
+But please come see us in person in office hours for more involved questions.
 Please do not email your homework assignment to the instructor or TAs.
 We can login and view your submitted homework files if you encounter a problem at submission time and have a short question related to homework submission.

 In addition to the Instructor and TA Office Hours for the course, you may also want to check out: